Q: Which of the following is the first calculating device ?

 Remark:

-Q: Which of the following will not cause any atmospheric pollution ?
+Q: Which of the following is not a nucleon?

 Remark: